19829984/19829984.github.io/_posts/2023-09-12-MetalSlugCamera.md

 ![Untitled](/assets/metal_slug_cam/new_struct.png)

-The following blueprint calculates the player's normalized screen-space position, checks it against the threshold we've defined in the `ScreenScrollThresholds` struct.
+The following Blueprint calculates the player's normalized screen-space position, checks it against the threshold we've defined in the `ScreenScrollThresholds` struct.
 If the player has passed the threshold, then the different between their position and threshold is multiplied with the scroll speed and added to a vector that will move the camera.

 ![Untitled](/assets/metal_slug_cam/new_move.png)

 Then, we can use the direction that we calculated to move the camera along the path.
-I store a variable called `Last Distance` on the blueprint, then use the calculated direction to add to the stored distance, and use the `FInterp To` node to smoothly interpolate to the destination.
+I store a variable called `Last Distance` on the Blueprint, then use the calculated direction to add to the stored distance, and use the `FInterp To` node to smoothly interpolate to the destination.

 #### Optimization
 The above node graph is pretty tangled and messy.
 That and the fact that it will be evaluated every tick means that re-writing it into C++ code would give us some performance back.
 So I rewrote the camera pawn into a C++ `AFantasyCamera` class to be inherited from, and implemented a few functions to replace parts of the node tree.